A guide to electric vehicle grants and incentives

 - Only BEVs with a value of between €14,000 and €60,000 are eligible for the grant.

-- As of January 2022, there’s no grant for plug-in hybrid electric vehicles (PHEV).
+- As of January 2022, there are no grants for hybrid vehicles or plug-in hybrid electric vehicles (PHEV).
+Only fully electric cars are eligible.

 The grant amount will depend on the list price of the vehicle, which is the full non-discounted price, in the absence of VRT relief or grant support.